Alliant International University’s History

 2015 also saw the creation of the Alliant Educational Foundation, an independent, non-profit organization that operates in coordination with and as partial owner of the university.
 The foundation oversees scholarships, donations, grants, contracts, research and clinical training, and professional service centers affiliated with the university.

-Today, Alliant is comprised of five schools, California School of Professional Psychology, California School of Education, California School of Management and Leadership, California School of Forensic Studies, and San Francisco School, in six California cities San Diego, Los Angeles, San Francisco, Fresno, Sacramento, and Irvine, and three international locations Mexico City, Tokyo, and Hong Kong.
+Today, Alliant is comprised of five schools, California School of Professional Psychology, California School of Education, California School of Management and Leadership, California School of Forensic Studies, and San Francisco School, in six California cities San Diego, Los Angeles, San Francisco, Fresno, Sacramento, and Irvine, and two international locations Tokyo, and St. Luke Medical School in Mexico City.

 Carl Rogers, faculty from 1965-1970, was an influential American psychologist and among the founders of the humanistic approach to psychology.
 Considered one of the founding fathers of psychotherapy research, Rogers was given the American Psychological Association’s Award for Distinguished Scientific Contributions in 1956.
 Rogers’ “person-centered approach” to understanding personality and human relationships found wide application in domains such as psychotherapy and counseling, education, organizations, and other group settings.
 Toward the end of his life, Rogers was nominated for the Nobel Peace Prize in recognition of his work with national intergroup conflict in South Africa and Northern Ireland.
 In an empirical study by Haggbloom, et.
 Al. (2002) using six criteria, Rogers was found to be the sixth most eminent psychologist of the 20th century; among clinicians, he ranked second only to Sigmund Freud.